thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/unauthorized-clients.md

 ## Unauthorized Clients table

-On the Unauthorized Clients page, you can view and filter a list of all unauthorized client connection attempts to the broker.
+On the Unauthorized Clients tab of the Authorization page, you can view and filter a list of all unauthorized client connection attempts to the broker.
 The table contains the following information about each unauthorized client:
 * **Last update time**.
 The timestamp of the last connection attempt.
 * **Client ID**.
 The unique identifier for the client attempting to connect.